-3 Facts You Didn't Know About Watts and Lumens for LEDs
+3 Facts About Watts and Lumens for LEDs

 You may love the cheery glow of that incandescent bulb but the bottom line of your household budget may not have that luxury.
 LEDs are a money-saving answer to a costly energy question.
 To help you get the most out of your LEDs, we are defining what measurement really determines light output.
 It’s time to clear up some common misconceptions about the relationship between Watts and Lumens.